PrathikRA/PrathikRA/README.md

 - 👋 Hi, I’m @PrathikRA
 - 👀 I’m interested in Development or Testing
-- 🌱 I’m currently learning ...
+- 🌱 I'm a Learner
 - 📫 How to reach me:- @prathikracharya76@gmail.com

 <!---